MicrosoftDocs/architecture-center/docs/example-scenario/data/extend-reporting-capabilities-content.md

 ## Scenario details

-Microsoft Project offers strong data relationship and tracking functionality for this solution.
+Project Online offers strong functionality to track and understand data relationships.
 Features include:

-1. Easy set up
+1. Easy setup
 2. Near real-time data refreshes
 3. Can accommodate more than 100 GB of unstructured and structured data at any given time
 4. Not domain or tenant dependent